 My dissertation research was advised by Dr. Liane Young and conducted at the Morality Lab at Boston College and the Harvard Center for Brain Science.
 In this work, we investigated the cognitive mechanisms and consequences associated with people’s diverse views on morality.

 Most people endorse norms that stipulate that each individual has the right to be unharmed and treated as an equal (universal-rights values).
 But there is considerable variance in the extent to which people also include in their conceptions of “right” and “wrong” whether someone has disobeyed authority, been unchaste, or failed to stand by their partner or team.
 Prohibiting these sorts of behaviors reflects the moral values of respect, obedience, purity and loyalty — norms aimed at preserving relationships and groups, referred to as “binding values”.

-In Part 3 of my dissertation, studies on moral diversity within the domain of fairness using a behavioral and fMRI approach showed similar consequences:
+In the final part of my dissertation, I examined the moral domain of fairness using a behavioral and fMRI approach, and found similar diversity there:

 My research also investigated the cognitive and neural processes behind links between moral values and attitudes and actions.
 I found roles for representations of causation and theory-of-mind, which I am investigating in current work.

 This involves a psycholinguistics approach, including investigation of the moral dimension of implicit verb causality:

 Niemi, L., Hartshorne, J., Gerstenberg, T., Young, L. (submitted).
 Moral values pervade implicit and explicit causal attribution: Evidence from basic language processing.

 My other research has focused on how individual differences in conceptions of right and wrong relate to reasoning about crimes and personal mental health outcomes.
 A description of some of this work is included in the following commentaries: